iDash3/tinywebserver/README.md

 - interned at Porsche in Germany. fluent (B2) german

-- certified fluent in 4 (soon 5) languages. simply became obessesed with being able to communicate in my favorite countries [Japanese test in 4 months]
+- certified fluent in 4 (soon 5) languages! became obessesed with being able to communicate in my favorite countries [Japanese test soon]

 - 3d antennas: grandparents live in a mountain, had problems getting signal. designed and 3D printed antennas for them